-The Panel will take cognisance of a range of factors including those specified generally in this document and in the preceding Appendix C on 'General Accreditation Standards'.
+A Panel / Committee considering accreditation / reaccreditation / annual reporting compliance will take cognisance of a range of factors including those specified in this document and in the preceding Appendix C on 'General Accreditation Standards'.

-Furthermore, in forming their recommendation the following standards will inform the decision-making, therefore Applicants are encouraged to treat the following as a check-list in terms of the statement required as part of the application, also referred to in Appendix G which includes an application form.
+Furthermore, in forming their recommendation / decision the following standards will inform its deliberations, therefore Applicants are encouraged to treat the following as a check-list in terms of the statement required as part of the application for accreditation: reaccreditation information; or annual reports.